megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 this will unzip sub-1's qsiprep results.
 You'll notice that it is inefficient and cumbersome to `get` and `unlock` the files you created.

+# Auditing Your Runs

+It's impractical of course to check every single subject for successful run output.
+Instead, we recommend taking this bootstrap approach and using it to assess the data in what we call a _bootstrap audit_.
+This stage simply uses datalad to dive into the outputs of each subject's datalad branch

 # Running a bootstrap on the outputs of another bootstrap